Investing in overseas shares sounds so easy. But if you don’t watch out, you could pay a lot more tax.

 Withholding tax is just a collection mechanism because obviously once the money leaves the country, it is very difficult for tax authorities to collect any tax that is owed.

-Withholding tax is a final tax.
+Withholding tax on dividends is a final tax.
 Once you paid it, there is nothing else to do in that country.
 There is no need to lodge a tax return in the foreign jurisdiction.

 Withholding Rates